flix/book/src/redundancy.md

 An expression that has no side-effect and whose result is unused is suspicious, since it could just be removed from the program without changing its meaning.

-### Unused Non-Unit Values
+### Must Use Values

-Flix rejects programs with non-Unit valued expressions whose results are discarded.
+Flix rejects programs with expressions whose values are discarded but where their type is marked with the `@MustUse` annotation.
+Function types, and the `Result` and `Validation` types from the Flix Standard Library are marked as `@MustUse`.

 For example, the following program is rejected: